Steps in the Peer Review Process

-It all starts with a scientist and his research.
+It all starts with a scientist and their research.
 When the research is completed, the scientist writes a paper describing the experimental procedure and the results.
-He then submits it to a journal that publishes papers in his field.
-For example, if he's studying an aspect of breast cancer formation, he might submit his paper to CA: A Cancer Journal for Clinicians, a widely circulated oncology journal.
+The scientist then submits it to a journal that publishes papers in their field.
+For example, if the scientist's studying an aspect of breast cancer formation, they might submit their paper to CA: A Cancer Journal for Clinicians, a widely circulated oncology journal.
 Starting with a prestigious journal in a topic area is common practice.
-If a paper isn't accepted there, the scientist moves on to his second choice, third choice and so on.
+If a paper isn't accepted there, the scientist moves on to their second choice, third choice and so on.

 The path to acceptance begins with the journal editors.
 They first review the submission to make sure it fits both the journal's subject-matter focus and its editorial platform.
 For example, some journals prefer to publish only groundbreaking research and may overlook even good papers that don't, in the opinion of the editors, drive the field forward.
 Only a small percentage of papers survive this initial evaluation.
 Those that do enter the formal peer review system.